jtsu/merakiDeviceReboot/README.md

 ## Python Docker Container
 * If you need a python environment with the required libraries and applications, files to build a docker container have been posted to the python_container folder.
+* Copy the script files to the scripts sub directory.
+A cron job will run the script located in the scripts directory.

 ## Additional Information
 * Get your Meraki API Key: